 Secondly, organisations should train employees on security.
 This is significant as most communication now happens over mobile phones.
 Employees should be made aware of the potential for data breaches, phishing attacks and malware.

 So, should you implement BYOD in your business?
 Well, that depends on your staff strength, privacy concerns, budgetary pressures and business needs.
 You should also know that there is another way to get the right balance between freedom and security while ensuring work-life balance for employees.

 If businesses want is their employees to have a dedicated second line for work, the solution is a second number app.
 To begin with, there is no need to carry two phones, which is guaranteed to end in burnout.

 With a separate line for business-related calls and messages, employees won’t have to use their personal phone for work.
 It will significantly improve employees’ privacy since they won’t have to share their private numbers with customers or clients.

-A second-line app such as Chalkboard will also give you value-added features including auto-reply and review aggregation and management.
+A second phone number app such as Chalkboard will also give you value-added features including auto-reply and working hours.
 If you’re a small business owner, this makes Chalkboard the best substitute for BYOD.

 Bring Your Own Device can be beneficial if it addresses the concerns of both businesses and their employees.
 But it isn’t the only option for having a separate line for work-related communication.
 Virtual apps combine the best of both worlds and are a smarter and more affordable alternative to BYOD.